freddieline/brain-dojo-frontend/README.md

 ### Word Wheel

-A game where the user has to create words using at most one of each of the letters displayed and must include the central letter.
+<b>Description:</b> A game where the user has to create words using the letters displayed and must include the central letter.
 The word must be 4 or more letters.
 The total score is the number of words found.

+<b>Technical implementation: </b> The API call fetches a random word.
+The frontend randomises the letters in the word for display and then runs permutations of 4 or more of the letters and checks for matches in a word list (`/lib/exampleWordList.ts`) to get a list of derived words.
+The derived words are added to the word class and displayed when the user has finished making his own suggestions.

 <b>API calls:</b>